-United States merchant services provider Aliant Payments will be paying each of its employees part of their compensation package in cryptocurrency.
+United States merchant services provider and payment processing firm Aliant Payments will be paying each of its employees part of their compensation package in cryptocurrency.

 In a press release on Oct.
 16, Aliant said that the offer reflected a desire that employees become invested customers in the shift to digital currency.

 Aliant launched its crypto processing system for merchants, dubbed CryptoBucks, back in 2017 and developed a proprietary, fully compliant solution in July 2018 to process crypto payments, converting them to USD, and offering merchants next day payouts.

 In a statement, Aliant CEO Eric Brown proposed that:

 “Adoption happens when you’re able to earn cryptocurrency, and then go on to spend it.”